 Theirs is beauty’s fairest pleasure;

 In the love of joys unknown.

-(If you like the electric guitar in Groban’s version, check this out!)
+(If you like the electric guitar in Groban’s version, which becomes more prominent at around 2:12, check this out!)

 “Jesu, Joy of Man’s Desiring”—and the larger cantata it’s a part of—is especially appropriate for Advent and Christmas, as it enjoins us to cling to the best gift ever given, which is God himself, and to sing, like Mary, our own Magnificats.